 .

-Custom JUnit Jupiter Screenshot extension
+Custom JUnit Jupiter Screenshot Extension

-to perform actions after each test.
-The ExtensionContext contains the information on whether an exception was thrown during test execution.
+contains the information on whether an exception was thrown during test execution.

 We can use this information and request a screenshot from the RemoteWebDriver